-Today, leashes or “leg ropes” are considered to be an essential accessory, one that prevents more injuries than it causes, and saves surfers a lot of time and money in the process.
+Today, leashes or “leg ropes” are considered to be an essential accessory for surfers, prevents more injuries than it causes, and saves surfers a lot of time and money in the process.

-The cuff is a Velcro attachment that fastens to your leg or ankle.
+The cuff of the surf leash is a Velcro attachment that fastens the leash to the surfer’s ankle or just above your calf.
 Some leashes contain pockets where you can store valuables such as your keys.

-The purpose of a swivel or double swivel is to allow the leash to spin and twist without getting tangled and causing problems for the wearer.
+The purpose of a swivel or double swivel is to allow the surfing leash to spin and twist without getting tangled and causing problems for the surfer.

 The cord is often made from polyurethane and can vary in thickness, with thicker cords being less likely to snap and more likely to create drag.